 The following information is for your information and cannot be considered legal advise.

-We carry a variety of replica guns that are used for the Motion Picture, Televison, Live Theatre and Media Industries.
+We carry a variety of replica guns that are used for the motion picture, television, and theatre industry.

-These props are not to be used as toys, for play, or for use in public.
+These props are not to be used as toys, for play, or for use in the open public.

 PURCHASER REPRESENTS AND AGREES THAT THEY ARE USING AND PURCHASING THE PROP LEGALLY AND USING IN ACCORDANCE WITH THE LAWS OF THEIR STATE AND COUNTRY.

 ALL of the guns sold on our site, are completely inert, rubber, foam or plastic replicas.
 They do not fire any type of projectile and cannot be made to do so.
 They are provided with the orange marking on the barrel or the entire gun is marked as set forth in the law detailed below.

 Regardless of the images on the website, these items will be shipped/sold with those markings in place.

 These products are sold to and intended for use in the professional production of motion picture, television or theatrical productions in a controlled environment by authorized individuals over the age of 18.

 Authorized government agencies, law enforcement, military and federally authorized training facilities may also purchase our products for use in training scenarios in a controlled controlled environment.